EU Ecolabel

 European Commission Issues Q&A on Empowering Consumers for the Green Transition Directive (EU) 2024/825

-The European Commission has issued implementation guidance for the Empowering Consumers for the Green Transition (ECGT) Directive, which takes effect in September 2026.
-Companies must urgently audit B2C environmental claims, phase out "carbon neutral" labels based on offsetting, and ensure sustainability logos meet strict new verification standards.
+The European Commission issued implementation guidance for the Empowering Consumers for the Green Transition Directive which applies from September 2026.
+Businesses must urgently audit B2C environmental claims and phase out carbon-neutral labels based on offsetting to mitigate greenwashing enforcement risks.

 commission.europa.euEuropean UnionEuropean Union